 Drug development, immunology, and operational experience

-Our leadership team possesses diverse experience across academic, biotechnology, pharmaceutical, and venture capital industries.
+Our management team possesses diverse experience across academic, biotechnology, pharmaceutical, and venture capital industries.

 Dr. Ryser has held senior management positions of increasing responsibility at F. Hoffmann-La Roche,